 Dan frequently returns to Ecuador to monitor the operation and along with checking on quality control he brings back with him exclusive samples from each harvest and ferment.
 Back on Maui, we take these samples and create test chocolate.

-What makes our Costa Esmeraldas chocolate so unique?
+What makes the Costa Esmeraldas cacao so unique?

 “The initial aroma has slight aged balsamic vinegar notes.
 Initial taste is balanced sugar/sour flavor with roasted hazelnuts.
 After full melt hazelnut flavor remains and full cocoa flavor tinged with aged balsamic vinegar that evokes a fruit flavor.
 Finish is long with very little bitterness mostly dominated by rich cocoa flavors.”